What are the Limitations of Smart Contracts, and How Can Service-Based Organisations Address These?

+“While many ideas around smart contract usage are being generated, most of them are futile”.
 Smart contracts are computer protocols which are used to digitally verify and enforce a contract or a negotiation.
-In simple terms, it is a piece of code based on the blockchain technology which is triggered during blockchain transactions.
+In simple terms, it is a piece of code based on the blockchain technology, which is triggered during blockchain transactions.
 It reads as well as writes the data that is in the blockchain database.
 It allows to verify any transaction done digitally without the need of third parties.
-Smart contracts make transactions trackable, immutable and irreversible.
+Smart contract development makes transactions trackable, immutable and irreversible.
 They are also self-executing and self-enforcing in nature.

-Due these benefits of smart contracts, there is considerable hype around it.
-The technology behind smart contracts – blockchain, removes the friction that comes with the currently prevalent traditional transactional system.
+Due to these benefits of smart contracts, there is considerable hype around it.
+The technology behind smart contract development – blockchain technology, removes the friction that comes with the currently prevalent traditional transaction system.

 Many have touted it as the way towards the future of transactions.
 According to Capgemini Consulting, smart contracts will enable service sectors like finance, save billions.
 Capgemini says that there are three fields where smart contracts have far-reaching results.
 All these fields are part of the services sector:

-- Retail Banking: It is said that smart contract will help get rid of the red tape that surrounds the personal loans and mortgage business.
-This will lead to a quicker turn-around time for the stakeholders.
+It is said that smart contract will help get rid of the red tape that surrounds the personal loans and mortgage business.
+This will lead to a quicker turnaround time for the stakeholders.

-- Insurance: The processing of application in this field takes considerable time due to its criticality.
+The processing of applications in this field takes considerable time due to its criticality.
 However, with the verified and immutable smart contract transactions, the time taken for applications getting processed will decrease significantly.
-This is result in higher customer satisfaction and improved productivity for the business.
+This is resulting in higher customer satisfaction and improved productivity for the business.

-- Investment: Smart contracts will bring trust into the system.
+Smart contracts will bring trust in the system.
 Loan processing time and operational costs resulting from the excessive time taken in doing so, will go down for investment banks.
 They will get a faster and better view of the risks and capital requirements of any investment and thereby save both time and money.

 Smart contracts are codes written in a computer language like Pascal, Python, PHP, Java and R. For stored databases, it is a set of stored procedures written in an extension of SQL.
 All these languages do one job – they solve some problems in some way.
 Each language has its own strength and weakness.
 Some jobs are suited to one language while some to another.
 If you try to use a language to solve all the problems, you will end up spending more time and money than what is feasible.
 This will not only be expensive and time consuming, it will also be inconvenient and low on performance.

-There are high expectations with smart contracts, many of which are overblown.
-There are three major misconceptions that most organizations carry about smart contracts development.
+There are high expectations with smart contract development, many of which are overblown.
+However, there are three major misconceptions that most organizations carry about smart contract development.
 They are mentioned as below –

 1. Contracting external services

-It is believed that smart contracts can change behaviour depending on external circumstances.
+It is believed that smart contracts can change behavior depending on external circumstances.
 In a service sector scenario like agricultural insurance, imagine a policy that pays out conditionally based on rainfall received.
-The smart contract will work based on the weather report which it will retrieve externally.
+The smart contract will work based on the weather report, which it will retrieve externally.

 2. Enforcing on-chain payments

 Issuing automated payments for financial bonds is another use case known as ‘smart bonds’.
-The problem is that the funds used for bond issuance in smart contracts cannot be used for any thing else by the issuer (like a bank) because they are controlled by blockchain development.
+The problem is that the funds used for bond issuance in smart contracts cannot be used for anything else by the issuer (like a bank) because they are controlled by the blockchain development.
 This will effectively restrict the flow of funds for the issuer.